-Whenever any recipes calls for dairy or heavy cream, I replaced it with either one of the above products.
+Whenever any recipes call for dairy or heavy cream, I replaced it with either one of the above products.

 I don’t use a lot of butter, but these butter alternatives are so delicious.
 If cooking with it or using it as a spread on my muffin, it truly yields the same results.

-OMG…I discovered these raviolis at my local Whole Foods and I cannot get enough of them.
+OMG…I discovered these kinds of ravioli at my local Whole Foods and I cannot get enough of them.
 I was hesitant at first to give them a try but after my first bite, I have no regrets.
 The flavors are fantastic and very filling.
 I will add some chicken, shrimp or eat them on their own.
 Great option for those quick dinners.

 You truly can’t tell the difference and you’re eating cheese without really eating cheese.
 We don’t use it all the time, but when we need to add some cheese to our meals, GO VEGGIE is our go to.

-If you read my Healthy Eats of Philadelphia blog, the rutabaga cheese from those restaurants are by far the best cheese I have ever had.
+If you read my Healthy Eats of Philadelphia blog, the rutabaga cheese from those restaurants is by far the best cheese I have ever had.
 Hook it up to my veins!

 I am a huge dessert person, and this was one thing I thought I would miss the most.
 But after finding the SO Delicious brand and finding a few gems with vegan options (cupcakes, cakes and cookies) I didn’t miss a thing.
 Mint Chip is by far my favorite!
 A perfect ending to my day…besides a glass of wine =).
 I don’t like to eat a ton of sugar and even these have a higher sugar intake than I would hope, still a great dairy-free option with a scope or two.
 Will try other brands/flavors soon.